 Habits to Naturally Maintain Hydration

 Many of your habits are the cause of dry skin.
-By making small changes in your daily routine you can dramatically change the appearance of your skin.
+By making small changes in your daily routine, you can dramatically change the appearance of your skin.

-Once you have hydrated your skin it is important to go back to the reasons for dehydrated skin in the first place.
+Once you have hydrated your skin, it is important to go back to the reasons for dehydrated skin in the first place.
 Number one on that list is to avoid hot showers or anything that may remove the protective layer on your skin.
-Using oils in the bath or coating your body with an oil after a shower when the body is still damp can help to keep the moisture locked in.
+Using oils in the bath or coating your body with oil after a shower when the body is still damp can help to keep the moisture locked in.

-Moisture All Over
+1. Moisture All Over

-By concentrating on moisturizing your entire body you will create a general equilibrium and an overall hydration in your body.
+By concentrating on moisturizing your entire body, you will create a general equilibrium and overall hydration in your body.
 For the rest of your body, you can go for heavier balms such as cocoa butter, or jojoba oil since they are easily absorbed.
 The absence of sweat pores on the rest of the body also prevents the over oily effect.

-Drink Enough Water
+2. Drink Enough Water

 The constant cleaning of the blood forces you to excrete water.
 You also excrete water when you perspire and even more so in the summer heat.
 Remember to not only replace this water but also to drink even more to help your body get rid of toxins from the blood.
-The extra water in the body is absorbed by the cells in the body and plumps them up giving the skin a natural glow.
-Your moisturized body will definitely thank you.
+The extra water in the body is absorbed by the cells in the body and plumps them up, giving the skin a natural glow.
+Your moisturized body will thank you.

-Exfoliating is Good, Just Not Too Much
+3. Exfoliating is Good, Just Not Too Much

-Vitamin C is Good for Collagen Production
+4. Vitamin C is Good for Collagen Production